thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 15 November 2022
+### Daily Rundown on Wednesday, 16 November 2022

-- The average temperature today is 10.62˚C;
+- The average temperature today is 9.58˚C;
-- With highs of 11.81˚C and lows of 7.37˚C.
+- With highs of 10.54˚C and lows of 6.71˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->